Faith-okereke/flyo-dark-theme/README.md

 ## Acknowledgments

-I would like to thank my siter who gave me the motivation to start web development.
+I would like to thank my sister who gave me the motivation to start web development.